Splendora: Formation and In the Grass: 1993–1996

 After the break up of her power pop band The Wygals, Janet Wygal began recreationally composing music with her sister Tricia Wygal.
 By 1993, these music sessions expanded to include friends of the two sisters, including Delissa Santos, Cindy Brolsma, and Jennifer Richardson.
 In an interview with Billboard, Tricia Wygal described the formation of the band to be a "labor of love," recalling that "[Splendora] rehearsed all the time.
 It was just fun."
 The band originally struck a development deal with Geffen Records, although the record label ultimately chose to work with Lisa Loeb instead.
 Following this dismissal, Splendora signed with Koch Records.

 Splendora's debut studio album In the Grass was released on September 9, 1995, by Koch Records.
 Produced collaboratively between Splendora and Gene Holder of The dB's, the title of the record is a spin on the 1961 teen melodrama Splendor in the Grass.
 "Rattle" was released as the only single from the effort, by Really Fast Racecar Records.
 The band also recorded a music video for "Bee Stung Lips," which was directed by Carey Burtt.
-In the Grass received little promotion and failed to achieve any considerable commercial success, with the album now being out of print and unavailable on music streaming services.
+In the Grass received little promotion and failed to achieve any considerable commercial success, with the album now being out of print.
 However, the album did receive some positive critical reception from music publications such as Billboard.
 Janet Wygal attributes the album's lukewarm commercial reception to a lack of support from Koch Records, explaining: "[Splendora] didn’t have a booking agent, the tour that we did, I booked, I think… I remember going in there and calling radio stations myself, and asking if they’d received our CD."